best equity release interest rates

 The rate and plan you are offered are subject to your individual needs and circumstances and are subject to lender approval.

-The financial conduct authority is the body that ensures the providers all operate fairly and within the rules that are set down.
+The financial conduct authority is the body that ensures all providers operate fairly and within the rules that are set down.

 Since the schemes are offered on a different basis than standard mortgages, they also provide additional guarantees and fallbacks, such as measures to prevent paying more in the event of a negative equity situation.